kestermcullough/Pi_skills_list/README.md

 then verify it

-Sub-agents
-  which uses librarian and intercom

-Pi-web-access

 Karpathy 4 rules plus those 8 more - just add to MD or similar?

-karpathy LLM - turn it into a skill?
+karpathy LLM wiki - turn it into a skill?